statechannels/go-nitro/.adr/0003-consensus-ledger-channels.md

 To guard against proposals being dropped or reordered, clients include all unacknowledged proposals with each message.
 In the context of a healthy network, this might be expected to result in occasional double transmmissions and rare triple transmissions.
 This expectation is subject to future benchmarking / simulation (TODO).

-In an unhealthy netowrk, or in the case of an offline counterparty, clients will require a mechanism to "give up" on sending messages to the unavailable counterparty for some cooldown period (TODO).
+In an unhealthy network, or in the case of an offline counterparty, clients will require a mechanism to "give up" on sending messages to the unavailable counterparty for some cooldown period (TODO).